Apart from the Great Wall of China, the next thing which comes to people’s mind when mention China will most likely be PANDA.

 DuJiangYan Irrigation System (都江堰)

 Dujiangyan Irrigation System is honored as the “Treasure of Sichuan”, which still plays a crucial part in draining off floodwater, irrigating farms and providing water resources for more than 50 cities in the province.
-It is the oldest and only surviving no-dam irrigation system in the world; and a wonder in the development of Chinese science.
+It is the oldest and only surviving no-dam irrigation system in the world.
+It’s an engineering marvel and a testament to ancient Chinese ingenuity.
 There are also historical sites here such as Erwang Temple and Fulong Temple which were built to commemorate Li Bing.

-Getting there: Take Bullet train from Chengdu Railway Station to Dujiangyan City (RMB15).
+Getting there: Take Bullet train from Chengdu Railway Station to Dujiangyan City (RMB10).
 The ride is about 45-minutes, then change to Bus No.4 to Liduigongyuan Station.

 Attend a Chinese Wedding